Keith Urban’s sex joke on the red carpet made wife Nicole Kidman majorly blush

 Keith quickly responded with, “Us?
 We collaborate every night!”

-Keith’s response made Nicole blush — so much that she even pulled her hubby away from the microphone!
+Keith’s response made the strawberry-blonde haired Nicole blush.
+So much that she even pulled her hubby away from the microphone!
 Too funny!

 RELATED: Keith Urban and wife Nicole Kidman are making us jealous with their holiday plans

-Nicole and Keith’s adorable night continued, as they headed to yet another event.
-Later in the evening, they appeared at the 2017 G’Day Black Tie Gala at Governors Ballroom at Hollywood and Highland.
-The appearance was extra special for the couple, as it marked 12 years since Keith and Nicole met, according to one fan’s Instagram page.
-The fan, who managed to get up close to the stars, posted a photo showing Keith and Nicole sharing a warm embrace.
+Nicole and Keith’s adorable night continued, as they headed to, yet, another event.
+Later in the evening, they appeared at the 2017 G’Day Black Tie Gala at Governors Ballroom At Hollywood and Highland in Hollywood.
+The appearance was extra special, as it marked 12 years since Keith and Nicole met, according to one fans Instagram page.
+The fan, who managed to get up-close to the stars, posted a photo showing Keith and Nicole sharing a warm embrace.

-Keith and Nicole’s time together was much needed, as they will soon spend time apart.
+Keith and Nicole’s two-date day is much needed, as they will soon spend time apart.
 On Feb.
-12, Keith will be at the 2017 Grammy Awards.
+12, Keith will be in attendance at the 2017 Grammy Awards.
 As for Nicole, she will be attending the British Academy of Film and Television Arts on that same night.